• Skip to main content

 Place a good nonstick skillet/pan over medium heat and add enough oil.

-Allow resting on a plate for 1-2 minutes.
+Allow to rest on a plate for 1-2 minutes.
 Once it's cooled more it will be easier to cut it into even slices.
 Season with sea salt and black pepper.

 Ahi tuna is ideally served medium-rare but if you prefer your tuna more cooked, add another 1-2 minutes per side.
 Just make sure not to overcook it, it should still be pink inside.